szkrd/job-interviews/README.md

 - [ ] is it possible to use jest with jsdom instead of protractor?
 - [ ] explore karma for unit tests
 - [ ] explore protractor for e2e
+- [ ] move mocks into standalone folder?

 ### Housekeeping